SEMICeu/OpenGuidelines/xml/guidelines.md

 | PR12 | Reserve inheritance for specialization | Complex type definitions in Core Vocabularies schemas SHOULD use type inheritance only for specialization. | NIEM |
 | PR13 | Be mindful of namespace cohesion | XML namespaces defined by Core Vocabularies schemas SHOULD encapsulate data components that are coherent, consistent, and internally related as a set.
 A namespace SHOULD encapsulate components that tend to change together. | NIEM |

+## Rules

+In the below table there are main rules of the Core Vocabularies XML schema, some of them are derived from existing NDR, not necessary implemented in the same way.
+Certain rules can be automated by using Schematron language.

 <table>
 <tr>
 <td> R# </td> <td> Description </td>